Fuhsuann/jonreeve.com-hakyll/posts/2016-10-08-socratic-dialogue-generator.md

 layout: post
 title: A Generator of Socratic Dialogues
 category: digital humanities
-tags:
- - natural language processing
+tags: natural language processing, tutorials
- - tutorials
 ---

 In the influential 1948 paper [“A Mathematical Theory of Communication,”](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6773024) the mathematician Claude Shannon conducts a thought experiment to construct an algorithmic approximation of language.
 The algorithm can be described like this: